vipulasa/api-test-threls/README.md

 The front end is created using AlpineJS and TailwindCSS.
 The front end is created as a sample to test the functionality

-The password reset is implemented using the Laravel's default functionality.
+The password reset is implemented using the Laravel's default password reset core methods.

-Once the user go through the password reset flow, without sending the email, the link is displayed on the sample front end.
-This is done to be able to continue seamless testing.
+Once the user go through the password reset flow, without sending the email, the token is sent thorugh the API.
+And the user is redirected to the password reset page.
+The user can reset the password from there.

-In an actual application, the email will be sent to the user with the front end link and the user will be able to reset the password.
+In an actual application, the email will be sent to the user with the front-end link and the user will be able to reset the password going through the same validation method.

----- DELETE

-The application has two tables `users` and `posts`.
-The `users` table has the user details and the `posts` table has the posts created by the users.
-The application has the following features.

----- DELETE
+For the event module, a single Controller is used as a resource controller and the API is based on the REST API concept.

+#### What can be improved & updated
+- Event / Actions and Notification emails must be added.
+- 2FA can be added using the Laravel's default 2FA implementation.
+- Additional validation can be added to the API.
+- User token generation can be improved by adding role based access using the Sanctum Abilities functionality.

 References